 One national drink, hundreds of expressions!
-Here’s our guide to the characters of the main whisky-producing regions
+Enjoy this guide to Scotch whisky and its characteristics depending on which of the five main whisky regions it comes from

 Although there are whisky distilleries all over Scotland, there are five distinct whisky-producing regions.
-Each area puts their own stamp on our beloved national drink.
+And each area puts their own stamp on our beloved national drink.

 Islay: This peat-infused Hebridean island produces an unrivalled selection of whiskies with big, smoky, briny flavours – although Islay is also responsible for superb whiskies with only a trace of peatiness or no peatiness at all, such as Bunnahabhain and Bruchladdich.